KruASe76/KruASe76/README.md

-Beginner back-end developer, mainly on Python3 and Kotlin.
+Beginner back-end developer, mainly on Python3 and Kotlin, 17 y.o.
-17 years old.

 - 🔭 I’m currently working on my life as a [HSSE MIPT](https://hsse.mipt.ru/) student
   - [MineNopoly](https://github.com/KruASe76/MineNopoly) 2.0 in the backlog...